chauff/cse1500-web-transcripts/Lecture-5.md

 ## CSS Debugging

+The dev tools are really helpful when it comes to debug CSS.
+Take a look at the [documentation](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Examine_and_edit_CSS) !
+(This a Firefox doc but the core features are roughly the same in all browsers)

-A quick word about CSS debugging - in Firefox Developer Edition, you can detect which CSS properties have an effect on the current element. :point_down:
+Some browsers even have additional dev tool features.
+For example, in Firefox Developer Edition, you can detect which CSS properties have an effect on the current element. :point_down:

 ![CSS Debugging example](img/L5-debugging.png)